Supervised Ministry

 Internship Preparation

-The student is required to consult with the Director of Supervised Ministry/Internship at least two academic terms prior to the student’s desired internship start date.
+Students are required to participate in the internship preparation courses TL 002A and TL 002B at least two academic terms prior to the student’s desired internship start date.
 Internship preparation includes:

 • Reviewing prerequisites